virtunus/frdb-notification/README.md

 The default store method this `set`.
 The supported store methods are `set`, `push`, `delete` etc. To know more details checkout [saving data](https://firebase-php.readthedocs.io/en/stable/realtime-database.html#saving-data).

+### Disable Notification
+Sometimes you may wish to disable firebase notification specially in development environment.
+Just set `false` to the `FIREBASE_NOTIFICATION_ENABLED` environment variable as:

+    FIREBASE_NOTIFICATION_ENABLED=false